Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Results

 \subsection{Predicted turbulence velocity versus halo mass, redshift and radius}

-The predicted turbulent velocities in CGM inflows are plotted in Figure~\ref{fig:sigma_t_M_vir} as a function of halo mass, redshift and radius, based on all simulations listed in Table~\ref{tab:sims_table}.
+The predicted turbulent velocities in CGM inflows are plotted in Figure~\ref{fig:sigma_t_M_vir} as a function of halo mass, redshift, and radius, based on all simulations listed in Table~\ref{tab:sims_table}.
 Panels show different radii relative to $\Rvir$, while line color corresponds to different redshifts as noted in the legend.
 The `|' symbols marks the mass at which $\Rsonic$ equals the radius shown in the panel, which is $\approx10^{12}\msun$ in most cases.
-Lower halo masses have $\tcools<\tff$ and are thus in the cool supersonic regime at this radius, while higher halo masses have $\tcools>\tff$ and are thus in the hot subsonic regime at this radius.
-We find $\sigma\approx\vc$ in halo masses below the `|' and above $10^{10}\msun$, as expected from equation~(\ref{eq:cool_solution}) and as previously seen in Figs.~\ref{fig:sigma_t_time} -- \ref{fig:velocity_radial_profiles}, indicating that cool supersonic inflows are turbulence-dominated.
+At halo masses below this threshold the flow is in the cool supersonic regime at the shown radius, while at halo masses above the threshold the flow is in the hot subsonic regime at this radius.
+We find $\sigma\approx\vc$ in halo masses below this threshold and above $10^{10}\msun$, as expected from equation~(\ref{eq:cool_solution}) and as previously seen in Figs.~\ref{fig:sigma_t_time} -- \ref{fig:velocity_radial_profiles}, indicating that cool supersonic inflows are dominated by turbulence.
 The somewhat lower $\sigmat\approx0.5\vc$ in the ($10^{11.5}\msun, z=2$) simulation at $r=0.1\Rvir$ is due to rotation support in the shown snapshot.
 The ubiquity of $\sigmat\approx\vc$ in the inner CGM of $10^{10}-10^{12}\msun$ halos shown in Fig.~\ref{fig:sigma_t_M_vir} is a main result of this work.

 In the ($10^{10}\msun, z=0$) simulation shown in Fig.~\ref{fig:sigma_t_M_vir} the value of $\sigmat$ is smaller than $\vc$, as also is the case to a lesser extent in the ($10^{10}\msun, z=1$) simulation.
-This is likely since $\vc$ is close to $c_{\rm s, eq}$ in these halos, so pressure support is substantial even for gas at the equilibrium temperature and hence the rapid cooling limit does not apply (see section~\ref{sec:inflows}).
-At large halo masses above the `|' Fig.~\ref{fig:sigma_t_M_vir} shows that the turbulent velocity stops tracing $\vc$.
+This is likely since $\vc$ is close to $c_{\rm s, eq}$ in these halos, so the pressure support is substantial even for gas at the equilibrium temperature, and hence the rapid cooling limit does not apply (see section~\ref{sec:inflows}).
+At large halo masses above the `|', Fig.~\ref{fig:sigma_t_M_vir} shows that the turbulent velocity stops tracing $\vc$.
 This follows since at these halo masses and radii the CGM is in the hot, slow-cooling regime where $\sigmat \sim r/\tcool$ (eqn.~\ref{eq:cooling_flow_turb}).

 {\langle\mathcal{M}_{\rm t}\rangle}